eduardocruzpalacios/generation-enterprise-api-rest-java-spring/README.md

 MySQL database.

 SQL statements to create the database and table along with CRUD queries are provided.

-The connection is made via Hibernate (JPA) and SpringData JPA.
 ## Testing
 HTTP tests written on Postman are included as importable file.
 ## API Documentation